SilinYe2001/FPGA-based-Pong-game/README.md

    * Pixel_generator: generate pixels from tanks' and bullets' coordinates.
    * de2lcd: LCD module for score and win display.
    * Start_signal: generate 25HZ start signal for tanks and Bullet FSM.
-   * PLL: phase-locked loop to increase the system clock from 50MHZ to 100MHZ to get better performance for tanks and bullets FSM.
+   * PLL: phase-locked loop to increase the system clock from 50MHZ to 100MHZ.
    * VGA_top_level: Top-level module to wrap up all modules and display the game on VGA.

 2. Finite State Machine(FSM) controls tank movement and bullet movement